adtzlr/felupe/docs/howto/solvers.rst

 Use external solvers
 --------------------

 FElupe uses SuperLU as direct sparse solver by default.
 Not because it is super fast - just because it is shipped with SciPy (and SciPy is already a dependancy of FElupe).
 While it is definitely a good choice for small to mid-sized problems, faster alternatives are easy to install and use.
-This guide shows two possibilities, a) a fast direct solver from `PyPardiso <https://github.com/haasad/PyPardisoProject>`_ (``pip install pypardiso``) and all iterative solvers from `Krylov <https://github.com/nschloe/krylov>`_ (``pip install krylov``).
+This section demonstrates several possibilities, e.g. a fast direct solver from `PyPardiso <https://github.com/haasad/PyPardisoProject>`_ (``pip install pypardiso``) and the ``minres`` iterative solver from `Krylov <https://github.com/nschloe/krylov>`_ (``pip install krylov``).
 Be aware to check the solution (residuals) for iterative solvers.

+Solvers from SciPy Sparse:

 .. tab:: SciPy Sparse (direct)